jrkosinski/Ethernaut/Force/README.md

 The second way is used to complete this level.
 The second (address prediction) can be seen in the unit tests.

 ### Takeaways
 There is more than one way to send ether into a contract.
+Furthermore, sometimes overlooking a way that ether can get _into_ a contract can lead to ether going _out of_ a contract.

 ### Instructions
 - In [scripts/execute.js](scripts/execute.js), set the contractAddr variable's value with Ethernaut's contract.address.